 Members of NJM's Consumer Safety department facilitate Share the Keys with members of the community such as safety advocates, teachers, law enforcement officials and parents who co-facilitate the program.
 Facilitators play two important roles in the Share the Keys program.
 They act as advocates to bring the program to schools and communities, and they present the orientation with NJM.
 Facilitators help parents and teens understand the Graduated Drivers Licensing process, the risks for novice drivers and how to reduce those risks.

-During the presentation, facilitators engage parents and teens by providing information, sharing their experiences (many facilitators are parents) and offering resources for parents to help their teens develop safe driving skills for life.
+During the presentation, facilitators engage parents and teens by providing information, sharing their experiences and offering resources for parents to help their teens develop safe driving skills for life.